ahmedham/arpspoof-arp-scan/README.md

 3 - hit enter to make the attack

 ex: sudo ./arpspoof.sh
+Please Enter The Gateway to scan the network : 192.168.xx.xx
 Interface: wlan0, datalink type: EN10MB (Ethernet)

 WARNING: host part of 192.168.1.1/24 is non-zero